 The aim of a lightning protection system is:

-2) To conduct lightning current safely to earth
+- Conduct the lightning current safely to earth

-3) To dissipate the lightning current to the ground
+- Dissipate the lightning current to the ground

-4) To provide protection against the secondary effects of lightning
+- Provide protection against the secondary effects of lightning

 In a world where buildings and equipment are becoming more complex, lightning represents a hazard.
 One discharge can damage buildings and cause failures in electronic equipment.
-It can even provoke a fire and lead to serious economic losses.
+It can even provoke fire and lead to serious economic losses.

 Which are the effects of lightning and why do we use a lightning rod?